blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Increased dependency on external parties

 A potential negative side-effect of building an open-ecosystem is introducing more dependencies on external parties.
 Although the magnitude of the impact will depend on the accompanying tooling and implementation that comes about as a result of this RFC, generally speaking there will be an increased reliance on external parties hosting and maintaining types.
-That said, the Block Protocol is focused around frontend components, and generally speaking there is already a high-reliance on external ecosystems (whether it be npm, etc.), so this is a risk that should be familiar for developers.
+That said, the Block Protocol is focused around front-end components, and generally speaking there is already a high-reliance on external ecosystems (whether it be npm, etc.), so this is a risk that should be familiar for developers.
 Some of the [Future possibilities](#future-possibilities) outlined later on would also help mitigate this with potential centralised repositories for types to improve confidence in guarantees and consistency, etc.

 ### Ergonomics of manually writing schemas